Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson1.md

 ### Q: What will I make in this class?

-You will several Libraries.
-The libraries you write will be smaller and focus utility functions at first.
+You will write several libraries.
+The libraries you write will be smaller and focus on utility functions at first.
 Think of the code in each of the libraries written in this class as an interview question.

 Much of the code we write here has already been written.
-Normally we wouldn't want to reinvent the wheel but the goal of this class is learning how to write code and how to turn it into libraries.
-From that perspective recreating code that already exists is a great learning experience.
+Normally we wouldn't want to reinvent the wheel, but the goal of this class is learning how to write code and how to turn it into libraries.
+From that perspective, recreating code that already exists is a great learning experience.

 ### Let's look at  some existing libraries